 The assistance is usually part of the Total and Permanent Disability Insurance Policy acquired at the time the fund account was opened.
 The value of the policy may be much greater than the value of the fund itself.

 Access to the insurance fund is based on whether you meet the definition of a ‘total and permanent disability’ based on the available medical evidence.
 If you meet this definition, we can then gain access to this insurance for you.
+If there’s no win, there’s no fee to pay.
+Our first goal is to make sure we win your compensation case for you.

-Why choose Henry Carus + Associates?
+Why Choose Henry Carus + Associates?

 Where we differ from our competitors is the 30+ years experience we have in insurance law and the relevant obligations imposed on the TPD insurance company.
 This basically relies on insurance concepts of good faith, between the insurance company and the person covered.

-Our three-step approach usually includes the following:
+Our approach usually includes the following:

-What Type of Claim Could You Qualify for?
+What Type Of Claim Could You Qualify For?

 Depending on your situation, there are several types of insurance programs that you may qualify for if you are unable to work due to an injury or illness.